dreadl0ck/netcap/README.md

 - increase unit test coverage
 - more robust error handling & pentest
 - benchmarks & performance optimizations
-- increased protocol coverage (there are still protocols that gopacket offers but that are not integrated)
 - more extracted features that haven proven value in other academic publications
-- support for decoding USB traffic - easy to implement because it is supported by gopacket
 - data export to various SIEM / visualization tools (Grafana, Splunk, Elastic Stack, etc)
 - support for some ICS protocols
 - SSH audit record type and Go implementation of the HASSH technique from salesforce
 - Deep Packet Inspection Module that looks for certain patterns in the payload to identify the application layer before discarding the payload data
 - implement IPv6 stream reassembly
 - implement an interface for application layer decoders that require stream reassembly
-- test compilation and execution on windows (see [this stackoverflow thread on compiling gopacket on windows](https://stackoverflow.com/questions/38047858/compile-gopacket-on-windows-64bit))

 Additional recent datasets should be evaluated using *Netcap*, also the next round of experiments with supervised techniques should be conducted with the ET Pro ruleset for labeling.